 Many couples will complete a DIY Separation Agreement together or agree with the help of a mediator in a program like Guided Separation.

-We recommend you receive legal advice about the agreement you’ve made to check it’s fair for both parties.
-You should engage your own lawyers to consider the short and long-term outcomes of the agreement you’ve made and ensure it doesn’t put one party at a disadvantage.
+We recommend you receive legal advice about the agreement you’ve made to ensure it’s fair for both parties.
+You should also engage your own lawyers to consider the short- and long-term outcomes of the agreement and ensure it doesn’t disadvantage one party.

-It’s especially important to receive a fairness check if you have a parenting plan or a complex asset pool as part of your agreement.
+It’s especially important to receive a fairness check if your agreement includes a parenting plan or a complex asset pool.
 The Family Court may not accept orders if you haven’t received legal advice and your agreement isn’t considered fair.

 To make your agreement legal